Boa (genus)

 Boa is a genus of boas found in Mexico, the Caribbean, and Central and South America.
 Five extant species, and one extinct, are currently recognized.

 Etymology

-The Online Etymology Dictionary says that the word comes from the "late 14c., "large snake," from Latin boa, type of large serpent mentioned in Pliny's "Natural History;" origin unknown (in medieval folk etymology the name was associated with Greek bous "ox")."
+The Online Etymology Dictionary says that the word comes from the "late 14c., "large snake", from Latin boa, type of large serpent mentioned in Pliny's "Natural History;" origin unknown (in medieval folk etymology the name was associated with Greek bous "ox")."

+There might be a connection to the Albanian word bollë, from proto-Albanian *bālwā, meaning any of various nonvenomous snakes of the families Colubridae family, Boidae family or a kuçedër's early form.